Thursday, April 30, 2009

 Taking a Chance on Fu Yang

-A photojournalist discovers God's surprises through one special-needs child
+A photojournalist discovers God's surprises through one special-needs child.

 By Louis DeLuca